top of page

 This photographic series has caught the imagination of those interested in London’s social and economic history, as well as the business community, photography and art enthusiasts, Londoners and tourists alike.

-A selection of images has been exhibited at the Thames Gateway Forum, the opening of the H Forman & Son smoked salmon factory, the Rosetta Windows Gallery, a pop-up exhibition funded by the Architecture Foundation and at the View Tube, opposite the Olympic Park.
+A selection of images has been exhibited at the Thames Gateway Forum, the opening of the H Forman & Son smoked salmon factory, the Rosetta Windows Gallery, a pop-up exhibition funded by the Architecture Foundation and at the View Tube, opposite the Queen Elizabeth Olympic Park.

 View Gallery